leo-project/leofs/docs/admin/setup/network_config.md

 # Network Configurations
 ## Firewall Rules

 To work correctly a LeoFS system, it is necessary to set and check the firewall rules in your environment.
-LeoFS depends on <a href="http://www.erlang.org/" target="_blank">Erlang/OTP</a>'s RPC, which uses specified ports and provides LeoFS' SNMP agent which also uses a port per a LeoFS' component node - LeoStorage, LeoGateway and LeoManager.
+LeoFS depends on <a href="http://www.erlang.org/" target="_blank">Erlang/OTP</a>'s RPC, which uses specified ports and provides LeoFS' SNMP agent which also uses a port per a LeoFS' component node - LeoStorage, LeoGateway, and LeoManager.

 | Subsystem           | Direction | Ports    | Description               |